Schumann, Clara

 GRAVE LOCATION Bonn, Nordrhein-Westfalen: Alter Friedhof (Abteilung IV, Grabnummer 860)

-Daughter of piano teacher Friedrich Wieck, who started teaching her when she was only five years old.
+Clara Wieck was the daughter of pianist and piano teacher Friedrich Wieck (1785-1872) and Marianne Wieck-Tromlitz (1797-1872), a pianist and a singer.
+A younger brother, Alwin, was born in 1821 but her parents divorced in 1825.
+Her mother soon married the piano teacher Adolph Bargiel and moved with him to Berlin.
+Her father started teaching Clara when she was only five years old.
 She impressed her surroundings by playing difficult piano pieces by head when she was sixteen.
 In 1828 she made her public debut at the Gewandhaus in Leipzig.
-In the same year Robert Schumann started piano lessons with Friedrich Wieck.
+In the same year Wieck married Clementine Fechner, who was twenty years his junior.
+Also in 1828, Robert Schumann started piano lessons with Friedrich Wieck.

 Clara and her father went on concert tours to Hamburg, Paris and other cities.
-Clara and Schumann started to spend more time together and Wieck tried to keep them apart by taking her to Dresden.
-They entered into a secret engagement on August 14, 1837 and on September 13, 1837 Schumann asked for her hand.
+She played for Goethe, met Paganini, became friendly with Liszt and was supported by Mendelssohn-Bartholdy.
+When Clara and Schumann started to spend more time together around 1935, Wieck tried to keep them apart by taking her to Dresden in 1837.
+But Clara and Robert entered into a secret engagement on August 14, 1837 and on September 13, 1837 Schumann asked for her hand.
 Wieck refused boldly and Clara left for Vienna where Emperor Francis I called her 'Wundermädchen' (wondergirl).

-By 1854 Schumann suffered from a mental illness and he died in 1856.
-Clara's contacts to the young Johannes Brahms, whom she had met in 1853, became closer and he was probably in love with her (later he had his eye on her daughter Julie but Brahms was very unlucky in love).
-Details are unknown because Clara and Brahms destroyed the letters they wrote to each other between 1853 and 1858.
+In 1854 their last child Felix was born.
+By that time Robert Schumann suffered from a mental illness that was probably caused by syphilis.
+He died in 1856.
+Clara's contacts to the young Johannes Brahms, whom she had met in 1853, became closer and he was probably in love with her.
+Details are unknown because Clara and Brahms destroyed many letters they wrote to each other between 1853 and 1858.
 Certain is that he lived with her in Düsseldorf for a while.

 Clara sent most of her children to relatives.
-She moved with her children to her mother in Berlin in 1857 and Lichtenthal (now part of Baden Baden) in 1863, where she lived until 1873.
+She moved with her children to her mother in Berlin in 1857 and lived in Berlin until 1863.
+In tht year she moved to Lichtenthal (now part of Baden-Baden) in 1863.
 Several successful concert tours followed.
 In 1864 she toured Russia once more.
-Like her husband when he was still alive, Clara didn't like the music of Richard Wagner.
-She called the enthousiasm for his music 'a disease that sweeps across a country and takes away the best people'.
+Like her husband when he was still alive, Clara did not like the music of Richard Wagner and she called the enthousiasm for his music 'a disease that sweeps across a country and takes away the best people'.
 In 1882 she attended "Das Rheingold" but it bored her.

-In 1873 she moved back to Berlin.
-From 1878 onwards she lived in Frankfurt am Main, where she became the main piano teacher at the new conservatory.
+In 1873 she moved back to Berlin, where her sons Ferdinand and Felix lived.
+She didn't feel well in Berlin and arm pain prevented her from performing from 1873 tot 1875.
+From 1878 onwards she lived in Frankfurt am Main, where she became first piano teacher at the new conservatory.
 In Frankfurt she gave her last concert on March 12, 1891.
-She died in 1896 after suffering two strokes.
+She died suffered two strokes and she died on 20 May of that year.
+She was buried with her husband in Bonn.

 Family